terraform-provider-openstack/terraform-provider-openstack/docs/resources/dns_recordset_v2.md

 ## Import

-This resource can be imported by specifying the zone ID and recordset ID, separated by a forward slash.
+This resource can be imported by specifying the zone ID and recordset ID with an optional project ID as a prefix:

 ```
+$ terraform import openstack_dns_recordset_v2.recordset_1 project_id/zone_id/recordset_id
 $ terraform import openstack_dns_recordset_v2.recordset_1 zone_id/recordset_id
 ```